nickrusso42518/sauto3/m3/README.md

 ```

 Export the following environment variables before using the `swc` scripts
-in this directory to avoid any authentication problems.
+to avoid any authentication problems with Stealthwatch Cloud.
 ```
 export SWC_ACCOUNT=<your Stealthwatch Cloud URL identifier>
 export SWC_EMAIL=<your Stealthwatch Cloud registered email>